Requirements for All Students Enrolled in Nursing Courses

 Students are supplied with detailed instructions on how to submit the completed documents to the online service known as CastleBranch.com where student health records will be confidentially maintained.
 Submitted materials are reviewed to verify that the student is eligible for participation in the clinical courses.
 Students are responsible for the annual cost of this service.
 No student will be allowed in a clinical agency without fulfilling this requirement.

-The student may also send a copy of the completed health record to the University Health Center.
+The student may also send a copy of the completed health record to the SU Student Health Services.

 Tests for Communicable Diseases